How to Gap Spark Plugs Without Tool

 Conclusion:

 There is a way to gap spark plugs without the tool.
-You need two screwdrivers, one long and flathead, and one short Phillips head.
+All you need are two screwdrivers, one long and flathead and one short Phillips head.
 First, identify which side of the plug has an extended center electrode by looking for tabs on either end of the ceramic insulator.
-Then use your Phillips head screwdriver to loosen or tighten screws to move them closer or farther away from the other tab until they align.
+Then use your Phillips head screwdriver to loosen or tighten screws to move them closer or farther away from the other tab until they align with each other.

 Once aligned, turn them both clockwise at least three times before loosening again.
-If there isn’t enough space between electrodes, turn counterclockwise instead.
+If there isn’t enough space between electrodes, then try turning counterclockwise instead.
 This will push them further apart to be tightened again more quickly than if they were to be loosened while already too close together.
-We hope this blog post on how to gap spark plugs without tools has been helpful.
+We hope this blog post on how to gap spark plugs without tool has been helpful.
 Let us know your thoughts in the comment below!